gabriele-h/almapipo/README.md

 alma-id is done for the action specified, so there will be two lines in `job_status_per_id` for those function calls per alma\_id.

+**Note:**  Currently there are no GET calls before POST calls.

 The successfully retrieved records will be saved to the table `fetched_records`, where the whole API response content is saved in the xml column `alma_record`.
 Records sent to the API for PUT and POST calls will additionally be saved to `sent_records`.
 Responses to PUT and POST calls are saved to `put_post_responses`.

-When a record is updated, data in `sent_records` will be compared to `put_post_responses`.
-If this comparison fails it produces an ERROR log entry, but will do nothing else, as these cases will need to be analyzed intellectually anyways.

-**Note:** If you call the api for a record multiple times there will be a separate row for each call in all of the aforementioned tables.
+**Note:** If you call the api for a record multiple times there will be a separate row for each call in all mentioned tables.
 These rows can be distinguished by the `job_timestamp` set when the `almapipo` module is imported.

 ### Usage Examples Python Console

-First parameter of the function is list of ids to make the calls for.
+First parameter of the function is a list of ids to make the calls for.
 Then follow the API that needs to be called and what kind of record it should be called for.
-Final parameter is the method.
+The final parameter is the method.

-#### Using a tsv File as Input
+#### Using a tsv File as Input: call\_api\_for\_list

 The following will import the CSV lines to the table `source_csv` and create a generator of alma\_ids.
-If you want to make sure you are handling, valid alma\_ids only, set `validation` in CsvHelper, which checks whether the first column contained a valid `almaid`.
-Defaults to False.
+If you want to make sure you are handling valid alma\_ids only, set `validation` to true in CsvHelper, which checks whether the first column contained a valid `almaid`.
+It defaults to false.

 ```python
 from almapipo import almapipo, db_connect, input_helpers